Liberal Studies Program (LS)

 Career Exploration and Planning

 This course is designed for students who are undecided or unclear of the benefits of a specific major.
 Students will explore how their values, interests, and abilities help define their major and career choices.
 Students will explore particular careers and learn what skills, knowledge, and aptitudes are necessary for success in those fields.
 Students will also explore the skills, knowledge, and aptitudes developed within particular majors.
 Students will learn about resources on campus and in the community that will help in exploring careers and building resumes.
 Emphasis will be placed on evaluating different major and minor combinations to best fit ideal career goals.
 Prerequisite: open to degree-seeking second semester freshmen and sophomores.
-Offered Spring, Summer.
+Offered Fall, Winter, Spring, Summer.

 LS 300 Cr.1